mnot/I-D/web-proxy-desc/draft.md

 The ordering of proxy objects within the proxies array is not significant; clients MAY choose any proxy they wish (keeping in mind the requirements of validNetworks), and MAY use more than one at a time.

-When connecting to a WPD proxy, clients MUST use TLS and MUST validate the hostname as per
-{{RFC2818}} Section 3.1.
-If the proxy presents an invalid certificate, that proxy MUST be considered "failed" and not used (until a valid certificate is presented).

-WPD Proxies MUST support HTTP/2 {{I-D.ietf-httpbis-http2}} connections from clients.
-Clients that cannot establish a HTTP/2 connection to a WPD proxy MUST consider that proxy "failed."

-WPD Proxies MUST support forwarding requests with the "http" scheme {{RFC7230}}, and SHOULD support the CONNECT method, as specified in {{I-D.ietf-httpbis-http2}} Section 8.3.

-{{RFC7230}} Section 5.7.2 requires proxies to honour the semantic of the "no-transform" cache-control directive, and append the 214 (Transformation Applied) warn-code to other messages that have been transformed; WPD proxies MUST honour these requirements.

-User agents MUST use a CONNECT tunnel when retrieving URLs with the "https" scheme through WPD proxies.

-When user agents encounter 5xx responses to a CONNECT request from a WPD proxy, they MUST present the response to the end user, but MUST NOT present or process it as a response to the eventual request to be made through the tunnel (i.e., it has an identified payload, as per {{RFC7231}}
-Section 3.1.4.1).

-If a proxy becomes unresponsive, clients SHOULD consider it failed and attempt to use another proxy (if available) or inform the end user (if not available).
-Clients SHOULD regularly attempt to re-establish contact with failed proxies (e.g., every minute).

 NOTE: the array of proxy objects is functionally similar to, but not as expressive as, the commonly-used "proxy.pac" format.
 While it would be expedient for WPD to just reference a